Magnet AXIOM Advanced Computer Forensics

-- Receive a refresher on IOS backups and use the AXIOM Wordlist Generator (AWG) and Passware to gain entry to the IOS backup and obtain the password.
+- Receive a refresher on iOS backups and use the AXIOM Wordlist Generator (AWG) and Passware to gain entry to the iOS backup and obtain the password.
 The password will then be used to gain access to the keychain data to see passwords utilized by the suspect for WiFi devices joined as well as any iOS Keychain passwords.
 Of course, we can’t just unlock the contents of the backup without looking at them and utilizing the data within to help us solve the case we are working.

 - Get introduced to AXIOM Cloud functionality where a complete collection of the suspects’ Gmail account has taken place and entered into an AXIOM case to examine and correlate further data.

-Cracking Windows 10 Passwords
+Encryption And Cracking Windows 10 Passwords

 - Microsoft recently introduced a large anniversary update for Windows 10.
 The standard login workflow of Windows 10 has been slightly changed and due to these slight, yet significant changes, most hacker tools for pulling password hashes out of Windows will not work anymore.
 These changes may have been motivated by Microsoft’s desire to discontinue support for legacy and vulnerable cryptographic algorithms.

 - Use AXIOM, the AXIOM Wordlist Generator and a combination of software to extract the Windows 10 password from the SAM hive using the algorithm stored in the System hive.